matthewjrusty/learn-git/readme.md

-# :pencil: :pensive: Software Development Repository
+# :pencil: :pensive: Software Development Repository :pensive:

 This is a repository to learn Git basics